SaierLaboratory/BioVx/manuals/singEasy.md

 a raw _GBlast_ tab-delimited output table (_results.tsv_).
 This program generates three tab-delimited tables:
   1) the most reliable assignments (_confident_single.tsv_)
-  2) less reliable assignments that requre human validation (suspects_single.tsv).
+  2) less reliable assignments that require human validation (suspects_single.tsv).
   3) hits with multicompoent systems (_suspects_multi.tsv_).
   This file can be safely ignored as there are other programs that focus on multicomponent systems (i.e., [_getMultCompSystems_](https://github.com/SaierLaboratory/TCDBtools/blob/master/manuals/getMultCompSystems.md),